 - Finds this driven home after seeing how Wayne makes such good use of his opposite power.
 She still makes good use of it in the climax of the first book, and proceeds to continue to use it well in the second.

 - In The Bands of Mourning, they discover a device that can be Allomantically charged, then thrown.
 They quickly realize that this makes Marasi's power suddenly invaluable, as she can trap people in a slow bubble without actually having to be in it herself.

-Wax's fiance in an arranged marriage to bring House Ladrian closer to House Harms.
+Wax's fiancé, a minor noblewoman whose marriage to Wax is intended to improve the social and economic standings of their respective houses.
 Kidnapped by the Vanishers early on, causing Wax, Wayne, and Marasi to set out to rescue her.

-- Steris Comes to the meet Wax in The Alloy of Law with a multipage prenup of their future marriage that goes so far as to account for Wax taking mistresses in the future.
+- Steris comes to the meeting with Wax in The Alloy of Law with a multipage prenup of their future marriage that goes so far as to account for Wax taking mistresses in the future.

 - Defrosting the Ice Queen: She's very analytical and brusque with how she treats Wax, but she warms up to him after he rescues her from the Vanishers.